SmingHub/Sming/docs/source/information/hot-tips.rst

 When a browser asks for a file it doesn’t mind receiving a compressed version using gzip.
 (Note that you need to add “Content-Encoding/gzip” to the header in the response from the server).
-Using gzip vastly reduces the sizes of files and it’s well worth doing
+Using gzip vastly reduces the sizes of files and it’s well worth doing.

 Another size optimisation for CSS files is to remove unused CSS (UNCSS)
 - I recommend against this as it was too aggressive at removing stuff I